MLDERES/ISYS58603/assignments/Group Assignment 3 - Creating the API.md

   * How do you want to expose queries for the different entities?
 * Document your paths in your README.md or HOWTO.md and in the comments (using [docstrings](https://www.programiz.com/python-programming/docstrings))
 * Create your paths and the associated functions in the controller
-  * If you just create the shell of the function, then the content can be `pass` to make it a syntactically correct python
+  * If you just create the shell of the function, then the content can be `pass` to make it a syntactically correct python.
+This can be used as a placeholder until you are ready to implement the function.
   ```python
   @app.get(/items/{item_id})
   def collect_item_by_id(item_id):